maxrossello/redmine_app_timesheets/README.md

 ![Reports](screenshots/SpentTimeReport.png)

-Time spent can be categorized differently for Target Versions (for project management purposes) and Orders (for accounting purposes).
+Spent time can be categorized differently for Target Versions (for project management purposes) and Orders (for accounting purposes).

 Furthermore, it can be categorized differently for Activities (for project management purposes) and Order Activities (for accounting purposes.